fireship-io/fireship.io/content/lessons/angular-firebase-storage-uploads-multi/index.md

 ng g component upload-task
 ```

-Each child component is a self contained [UploadTask](https://github.com/angular/angularfire2/blob/master/docs/storage/storage.md) that will start running as soon as the component is initialized.
+Each child component is a self-contained [UploadTask](https://github.com/angular/angularfire2/blob/master/docs/storage/storage.md) that will start running as soon as the component is initialized.
 It will display the upload progress in realtime and save the download URL in firestore when it completes.

 There is no hard limit on the number of files you can send to Firebase simultaneously.
 The SDK will attempt to use the most efficient strategy available to transfer them to the cloud, which is mostly dependent on the user's network connection.